15 Austrian Desserts You Must Try!

 Once you’ve taken the sponge cake out of the oven, you spread the bananas and the cream on top of it.
 You can then choose to create more layers of sponge cake, bananas and cream, or keep it simple by finishing your creation off with a thin layer of melted chocolate sauce.

 As part of the carneval celebrations that take place every winter, Austrians love to indulge in Krapfen, a kind of donut filled with apricot jam.
 The peak of these celebrations takes place on “Fat Tuesday”, which Austrians call “Faschingsdienstag”.
 It is the last day before the pre-Easter fasting starts, and the Faschingskrapfen therefore represent a last indulgence before weeks of fasting.

 While even locals usually buy their Krapfen in the shop rather than make them themselves, you can make them at home.
-You will find a full recipe here.

 Another seasonal treat you shouldn’t miss are the wide array of Austrian Christmas cookies.
 These are usually baked by the entire family in the weeks prior to Christmas and then eaten on the day of celebration.